The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Introduction

 \section{Introduction}

 In \cite{Federer}, Federer introduced the \emph{reach} of a (closed) set $\Su \subset \mathbb{R}^d$ as the infimum {over all points in $\Su$} of the distance from these points to the \emph{medial axis} $\ax(\Su)$, the set of points in $\mathbb{R}^d$ for which the closest point in $\Su$ is not unique.
-Although the (complement of the) medial axis was studied by Federer, the term `medial axis' was coined by Blum \cite{blum1967transformation}.
 Federer also introduced the reach at a point $p\in\Su$ to be the distance from $p$ to the medial axis of $\Su$.
 We now call this quantity the \emph{local feature size} \cite{Amenta1999} and denote it by $\lfs(p)$.
-We illustrate the three notions in Figure~\ref{fig:set_axis_lfs}.

 Federer proved that the reach is stable under $C^{1,1}$~diffeomorphisms of the ambient space.
 Here, a $C^{1,1}$~map is a $C^1$~map whose derivative is Lipschitz, and a $C^{1,1}$~diffeomorphism is a $C^{1,1}$~bijective map whose inverse is also $C^{1,1}$.
-Chazal and Soufflet \cite{Chazal2004} proved that the medial axis is stable with respect to the Hausdorff distance under ambient diffeomorphisms, but under stronger assumptions than the work of Federer, namely assuming that $\Su$ is a $C^2$~manifold and the distortion is a $C^2$~diffeomorphism of the ambient space.
-Chazal and Soufflet based their work on earlier results by Blaschke \cite{Blaschke1916}, which were not as strong as Federer's.
+Chazal and Soufflet~\cite{Chazal2004} proved that the medial axis is stable with respect to the Hausdorff distance under ambient diffeomorphisms, but under stronger assumptions than the work of Federer, namely assuming that $\Su$ is a $C^2$~manifold and the distortion is a $C^2$~diffeomorphism of the ambient space.
+Chazal and Soufflet based their work on earlier results by Blaschke~\cite{Blaschke1916}, which were not as strong as Federer's.

 In this paper we extend the stability result of the medial axis.
-More concretely, we generalize the result of Chazal and Soufflet \cite{Chazal2004} to arbitrary closed sets and $C^{1,1}$~diffeomorphisms of the ambient space, and show that the Hausdorff distance between the medial axes of the closed set and its image is bounded in terms of Lipschitz constants associated to the diffeomorphism of the ambient space.
-Our result follows from the work of Federer \cite{Federer} and in fact shortens the proof in \cite{Chazal2004} significantly.
+More concretely, we generalize the result of Chazal and Soufflet \cite{Chazal2004} to arbitrary closed sets and $C^{1,1}$~diffeomorphisms of the ambient space; we show that the Hausdorff distance between the medial axes of the closed set and its image is bounded in terms of Lipschitz constants stemming from the diffeomorphism of the ambient space. {To be more concrete, we show (see Theorem \ref{ambientStabilityWithLipNorm}) that $d_H (\ax(\Su), \ax ( F(\Su ) )) {= \bigO\left( r^2 \varepsilon \right) }$, where $r$ is the radius of the bounding sphere and $\varepsilon$ bounds how close the diffeomorphism is to the identity. } Our result follows from the work of Federer \cite{Federer} and in fact shortens the proof in \cite{Chazal2004} significantly.

-We note that our bounds on the Hausdorff distance say nothing about the topology of the medial axis, which is known to be highly unstable (see for example \cite{Attali2009}), although it preserves the homotopy type (see \cite{LIEUTIERhomotopytype}).
+Our bounds on the Hausdorff distance say nothing about the topology of the medial axis, which is known to be highly unstable (see e.g. \cite{Attali2009}), although it preserves the homotopy type (see \cite{LIEUTIERhomotopytype}).

+\subparagraph{Contribution and related work } Our work differs from the majority of the literature in three essential ways: